 Chancellor Rishi Sunak has announced support package for people who are self-employed, which will benefit a number of equestrian sector workers.
 To find out if you're eligable for the support package and what you need to do to apply, click here.

-Please be aware that currently we will not be processing FEI passports or non UK EU passports due to our restricted office opening hours.
-The situation is being reviewed on a regular basis.
-For all non UK EU passports, we recommend contacting a PIO from this list.
+Please be aware that there are delays in processing change of addresses on non UK EU passports due to our restricted office opening hours.
+The situation is being reviews on a regular basis.
+If you require an express service, we recommend contacting a PIO from this list.

 With school closures and lockdown restrictions in place across the UK, a key concern is how children, young people and adults at risk can be kept safe during this period.
 The responsibility for safeguarding remains a high priority but these unprecedented times will bring some unique challenges.

 The British Equestrian safeguarding team is staffed by professionals who are experienced in dealing with these concerns.
 We are working from home, but we are still available for advice and support, you can email us directly via firstname.lastname@example.org.
 Further details for organisations that are available to help you are also listed here.